aptech/docs/docs/CR-plotSetYRange.rst

 ::

-    //Declare plotControl structure
+    // Declare plotControl structure
     struct plotControl myPlot;

-    //Initialize plotControl structure
+    // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    //Set y-axis to to range from 0 to 2 plotSetYRange(&myPlot, 0, 2);
+    // Set y-axis to to range from 0 to 2 plotSetYRange(&myPlot, 0, 2);

-    //Create and plot data using our x-range x = rndu(100, 1);
+    // Create and plot data using our x-range x = rndu(100, 1);
     y = rndu(100, 1);